Next >> Costs

 Can't I just create this CLEC myself?

 Yes, certainly.
 But it is a lot of work.
-If you take the path we recommend and avoid the additional time and considerable expense of a traditional phone switch, you will find - best case - that you will have spent six to nine months of head down, all day, every day, working hard discovering and implementing what is needed and hoping you didn't make a critical mistake.
-American CLEC is paid mostly from a portion of the savings we obtain for you - savings that unless you start right now - you won't have saved.
-Since we are paid out of savings, you can think of this as your ILEC and CLEC vendors paying us to do this for you!
+If you take the path we recommend and avoid the additional time and considerable expense of a traditional phone switch, you will find - best case - that you will have spent one to two years of heads down, all day, every day, working hard discovering and implementing what is needed and hoping you didn't make a critical mistake.
+We've been down this path many times; you benefit from our experience.

 What if I need help after the CLEC is established?